laurent-martin/aspera-api-examples/web/README.md

 - transfer direction, source files and destination folder
 - optional parameters such as resume policy or target rate ,etc...

+An Aspera transfer is authorized either:

+- using a token (use this in web apps)
+- using SSH credentials (mostly legacy or server-server transfers)

+> **Note:** The SSH-based transfer authorization is not recommended for web applications, as users shall be authorized through the web app.
+The legacy Aspera "Connect Server" web app was using SSH auth, but is deprecated.

 Web applications shall use the "token" authorization scheme, using either of those types:

 - Aspera Transfer token (a string that starts with either `ATM` or `ATB` and ends with the same letters reverse)
 - an OAuth 2.0 bearer token (a string that begins with `Bearer`)

-> **Note:** The SSH-based transfer authorization is not recommended for web applications, as users shall be authorized through the web app.
-The legacy Aspera "Connect Server" web app was using SSH auth, but is deprecated.

 In this example, the transfer spec is build either:

 - Using a broker app (server) which in turn calls the HSTS node API
   - it generates an Aspera Transfer token : this is the recommended way
-  - or it uses a Basic token (for testing purpose only, do not expose node credentials)
+  - or it uses a Basic token (for testing purpose only, do not use this in web apps)
 - Using SSH credentials (do not do that: for testing purpose only) : in that case, HSTS node api is not used, but SSH user's credentials must be known, and that transfer user must be authorized on the HSTS server without token.
 For example this is not possible on AoC/ATS SaaS Aspera transfer servers.

-The application is split in two parts:
+The web application is split in two parts:

-- <src/client.js> runs in the browser, started by the main application page <src/index.html>
+- <src/client.js> runs in the browser, loaded by the main application page <src/index.html>
 - <src/server.js> runs in nodejs and is called by the client.
 It calls the Node API of HSTS.

 ![diagram](diagram.png)